 - Preparing for LoRa transmission: 10 mA

 - Transmission peak: 130 mA for 70 ms

-Measurements were made with an Otii and a USB adapter cable.
+Measurements were made with an Otii and a home-made USB break-out cable.
 Overall it spent 7 seconds somehow awake, that could be shortened a bit due to explicit delays.
 Checking temperature every minute is of course unnecessarily often in real use.

 As a graph over time (x: 1 / 4000 seconds, y: Ampere):

 Update 2021-01-25: It now communicates with The Things Network instead via a Pycom Pygate, and from there it sends data to myDevices Cayenne as well as Abiro IoT.
 As TTN parses Cayenne LPP data to JSON, both services get prepared data.